ctrlplusb/easy-peasy/website/docs/docs/typescript-api/create-typed-hooks.md

 # createTypedHooks

-This API is only helpful in the context of TypeScript projects.

-Allows you to create typed versions of all the hooks so that you don't need to apply typing information against them whilst using them within your components.
+Creates typed versions of the hooks so that you don't need to apply typing information against them when using them within your components.

 ## Example